 The assets of the funded plan are held and administered by HSBC Superannuation Fund for Resident Officers ("ROCS") and HSBC Superannuation Fund for Staff Officers, Clerical and Subordinate Staff ("SOCS") respectively.
 The latter is expected to produce a smooth progression of return from one year to the next.
 As the fund is expected to produce a smooth return, a fairly reasonable indication of future returns can be obtained by looking at historical ones.
 Therefore, the long term expected return on asset assumption has been based on historical performance of the fund.
 In terms of the individual expected returns, the expected return on equities has been based on an equity risk premium above a risk free rate.
 The risk free rate has been measured in accordance to the yields on government bonds at the measurement date.
 The fixed interest portfolio includes government bonds, loan stocks and mortgages.
 The expected return for this asset class has been based on yields of government bonds at the measurement date.
-The actual return on plan assets was MUR87.5m (2022 - MUR28.1m).
+The actual return on plan assets was MUR144.0m (2023: MUR87.5m).

-The defined benefit plans expose the Bank to actuarial risks, such as longevity risk, investment risk, interest risk and salary risk.
+The defined benefit plans expose the Bank to actuarial risks, such as longevity risk, mortality risk, interest risk, salary risk, withdrawal risk, liquidity risk and investment risk.